poirierk2atwit/simpleStrategyGame/README.md

  - Click finish and Apply and Close.

 NOTE: Sometimes eclipse gets confused during this process and will throw a ton of errors
       in regards to the imports.
-In this case, try removing them from the build path and adding them back in again.
+In this case, try removing them from the buildpath and adding them back in again.
 This does not mean redownloading them, just continue the previous instructions from the "Add to the buildpath" mark.